 - 2 cloves garlic minced

-- 1 tsp fresh thyme leaves substitute 6-8 fresh chopped basil leaves if you prefer
+- 1 teaspoon fresh thyme leaves substitute 6-8 fresh chopped basil leaves if you prefer

 - 1 cup reduced sodium stock